zzhang82/web422/notes/angular-socketio-intro.md

 Creating any application that makes use of socket.io, requires two parts: a **client** and a **server**.
 We will start with creating the **server** piece, before developing an Angular application that connects to it.

 1. Create a new folder called "Week12Example"
-2. Within that folder, create a "chatServer" folder and open it in Visual Studio Code
+2. Within that folder, create a "chatServer" folder
+3. Open the "Week12Example" folder in Visual Studio Code and right-click the "chatServer" folder - choose "open in Terminal".
+You can expand this folder, as it will be our "working folder"
-3. We will create a Node/Express server using our usual steps, ie:
+4. We will create a Node/Express server using our usual steps, ie:
     - Create a file **server.js** but leave it empty for now.
     - Run the command "npm init" in the Integrated Terminal
     - Install & Save "express" - `npm install --save express`
     - Install & Save "socket.io" - `npm install --save socket.io`
-4. Enter the following code for "server.js":
+5. Enter the following code for "server.js":

 ```js
 const express = require("express");